If Wxyz Is A Square Which Statements Must Be True

 5. Relationships with Other Quadrilaterals:

-It's important to understand how a square relates to other quadrilaterals:
+it helps to understand how a square relates to other quadrilaterals:

 • Rectangle: A square is a special type of rectangle.
 All squares are rectangles, but not all rectangles are squares.
 Rectangles have four right angles but don't necessarily have congruent sides.